ardenjay/imx_perf/README.md

 	imx_perf ddr0 0

-Then you can do something on the device.
+Then start doing something on the device.
 After that, press ctrl+c.
 It outputs as below,

 	received SIGINT
 	Used 10219501 cycles

-If you want profile in the shell, it needs to be put in the backgroud,
+It can be put in the background as below, this is useful when profile in the shell:

 	imx_perf ddr0 0 &